What is a Chemistry Professor?

 Science: Using scientific rules and methods to solve problems.

 In the United States, there were 26,300 jobs for Chemistry Professor in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Chemistry Professor by 2026.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+The BLS estimates 2,300 yearly job openings in this field.

 The states with the most job growth for Chemistry Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Wyoming, North Dakota, or Montana.
 These states have the worst job growth for this type of profession.